 Cooperatives differ from other business structures because they often operate on principles that encompass broader social or community, as well as business, concerns.
 These principles have been developed and modified over time, and are generally accepted by cooperatives worldwide.
 They are the basis of what makes cooperatives unique!
-These cooperative principles include:

-- 1. Voluntary and Open Membership

-Cooperatives are voluntary

-organizations, open to all persons

-able to use their services and

-willing to accept the responsibilities

-of membership, without gender,

-social, racial, political or religious

-discrimination.

-- 2. Democratic Member Control
+The Seven Cooperative Principles are:

+- 1. Voluntary and Open Membership Cooperatives are voluntary organizations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination. - 2.
+Democratic Member Control